 What is GoProof?

 - Account managers can add an unlimited number of collaborators to their teams.
-At first, it is a bit complicated to understand which menu tab adds which users – clients, collaborators, and etc., but it’s possible to get used to it with time.
+At first, it is a bit complicated to understand which menu tab adds which users – clients, collaborators, etc., but it’s possible to get used to it with time.

 - There is a time-tracking feature called Insights.
-It allows designers to put time records whenever they apply any change, but it will be available only via GoProof Adobe CC add-on.
-Furthermore, you can print proof reports together with all comments to each file.
+It allows designers to put time records whenever they apply any change, but it will be available only via the GoProof Adobe CC add-on.
+Furthermore, you can print proof reports together with all comments on each file.
 One more reporting tool called Spotlight allows you to check overall project and client activity with all time spent and export this info to CSV.

 The Pros and Cons of GoProof

 - Pros: stats at the main page, the widest mark-up tools range ever.

 - Cons: updates are not regular, almost no compare options, user management is a bit inconvenient, and pricing is not specified.